- CLASS: Mammalia (Mammals)

 AT THE ZOO

 Most people have never seen an okapi before.
 But they’re easy to find as your explore the San Diego Zoo and San Diego Zoo Safari Park!
 Okapis first came to the San Diego Zoo in 1956, and we celebrated our first okapi birth with the arrival of Baruti in 1962.
-Since then, we’ve had 58 births of this species, including our newest calf, born on September 4, 2011, at the Safari Park, and we’ve sent them to other zoos in the U.S., South Africa, and Japan.
+Since then, we’ve had many more births of this species, and we’ve sent them to other zoos in the U.S., South Africa, and Japan.

 At the Zoo, our first okapi, a male named Bayahu, was a gift to us from the government of the Belgian Congo (now the Democratic Republic of the Congo).
 The telegram notifying us of the gift offer came as a complete surprise, and at first we were uncertain that our translation of the message from French into English was correct.
 But by coincidence, Jean Delacour, director of the Los Angeles County Museum at the time and a native of France, walked into the Zoo director’s office shortly after the telegram arrived and quickly verified that this was an offer of a male okapi.
 We responded within the hour, and after just five months and many telegrams and phone calls, our okapi arrived by airplane to be greeted with much fanfare at the airport.
 In 1978, a male and female okapi were transferred from the Zoo to our fledgling sister facility, the Safari Park, to establish a breeding nucleus there.